ValMobile/ValMobile/README.md

 ### :man_technologist: About Me :
 I am a Freelance Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the United States of America.

-- :telescope: I’m currently a high school student aspiring to work as a Software Developer
+- :telescope: I’m currently a high school student aspiring to work as a Software Developer.

 - :seedling: Exploring Technical Content Writing.